 The Paralegal Studies Program at Henry Ford College welcomes transfer students from institutions of higher education.
 There are no minimal transfer credit requirements.
 Students may transfer in a maximum of 40 semester credit hours in accordance with Henry Ford College’s policy.
 Of those, students may transfer in a maximum of 12 legal specialty semester credit hours, of which at least 4 must have been earned though traditional classroom instruction.
 The transfer credits from legal specialty courses must be approved by the Director of the Paralegal Studies Program to ensure that the credit is classified as legal specialty and meets the course objectives of the course for which credit is being awarded.
 Legal specialty course are defined by the American Bar Association Standing Committee on Paralegals as a course that: (1) covers substantive law or legal procedures or process, (2) has been developed for paralegals, (3) emphasizes practical paralegal skills, and (4) meets the instructional requirements of ABA G-301.B.
 Additional requirements for approval of transfer legal specialty credits are:

 - The transferring course must be from a program approved by the American Bar Association.

 - The course must be considered college level.

 - Only courses in which the student has received a grade of 2.0 (“C”) or higher may transfer.

-An "official" transcript mailed directly from your previous college to HFC.
+Official transcripts must be sent directly from the student’s previous college to HFC.

 Requirements are Subject to Change